 All of my experiences have been wonderful in their different ways and have fit the time, purpose, circumstance and budget of the occasion.
 To choose travel in a group is just another way in which travel can be made possible, and for many people it is a very fitting option to getting out to explore.

-My Experience of A Guided Tour
+My Experience Travelling In A Guided Group

 I recently journeyed from Perth to Broome in Western Australia.
 Without a car or travel buddies this trip was looking a little daunting, so the natural thing would be to look into a shared way to travel.
 I joined an Intrepid Travel group and had an absolute blast with some great people in unforgettable landscape.